TampaDevs/tampa.dev/content/post/tampa-devs.md

 sticky: true
 ---

-Tampa Devs is the fastest growing software development community in Tampa Bay.
+Tampa Devs is the fastest-growing nonprofit software development community in Tampa Bay.